 Ryanair is one of the world’s most popular airlines, as millions of people use its service and app every year.
-This can cause a lot of problems when it comes to placing orders in peak seasons, but with that level of usage, how does the app fare?
+This can cause a lot of problems when it comes to placing orders in peak seasons – however, it’s still considered to be one of the best apps for cheap flights.

 If your Ryanair app is not working, there are a few possible causes that we will help you identify and fix, so keep calm and we’ll have you sorted out in a jiffy.

 Ryanair App not working — What to look out for

 If the Ryanair app is down and not working, then you’ll want to check the server status of the app to see whether it is down or not.
 Then, check your connectivity, clear your cache and update it too – alternatively, you can go ahead and uninstall then reinstall the app.